Kapten: Navy

-Kapten (lieutenant) is a rank in the Swedish Navy.
+Kapten (lieutenant; lit.
+'Captain') is a rank in the Swedish Navy.

 History

 A kapten (lieutenant) in the Swedish Navy was until 1972 a rank above sub-lieutenant (löjtnant) and below lieutenant commander (kommendörkapten av 2:a graden/klassen).
 Since 1972, the rank is below lieutenant commander (örlogskapten).

 The commander of a warship was always called kapten (captain), as is still the case on merchant ships.
 The kaptens duties on land were company commander, adjutant, teacher, instruction officer, etc. and on board commander of smaller ships, such as torpedo cruisers, destroyers, torpedo boats and submarines as well as gunboats, 2nd and 3rd class armored ships, or the second-in-command (sekond) on 1st class armored ships and armored cruisers, as well as flag lieutenant (flaggadjutant), squadrons, department or division, and – as far as younger kaptens are concerned – also artillery officer, navigation officer and officer on duty on larger ships.

 Before 1866, the lieutenants of the navy had a higher rank and then corresponded to the army majors.
 What is now called kapten was then called kaptenslöjtnant.

 On 1 July 2003, the Swedish Navy received new rank insignias.
 The new rank insignia system was inspired from Royal Navy.
 The idea was that the British system was more internationally viable and thus would facilitate contact between officers.
 However, this drew some criticism as a commander with four galloons now got three galloons, which in the old rank insignia system was the rank insignia for lieutenant (kapten).
 Since the same date, a lieutenant has two instead of three galloons.